The Book of Five Rings: Attitudes of swordsmanship

-The Book of Water (Needed)

 The Book of Fire

 The Fire Book refers to fighting methods unlike the specific fighting techniques listed in the Water Book.
 It goes into a broader scope in terms of hints as to assess a situation, as well as specific situational instructions.

 He notes obvious advantages of armor and preparedness before a duel or battle as it applies to one man or a whole group of men:

 As one man can defeat ten men, so can one thousand men defeat ten thousand.
 However, you can become a master of strategy by training alone with a sword, so that you can understand the enemy's stratagems, his strength and resources, and come to appreciate how to apply strategy to beat ten thousand enemies.

 The dependence of location according to the Go Rin No Sho is crucial.
 You must be in a place where man-made objects such as buildings, towers, castles, and such do not obstruct your view, as well as facing or standing in a position where the sun or moon does not affect your vision.
 This is purely so that your vision is focused on nothing but the enemy, and thus there is more concentration upon the enemy's stratagems.
 Musashi also seems to note the age old strategy of the High Ground:

 You must look down on the enemy, and take up your attitude on slightly higher places.

 Other kinds of tactics which of Musashi tells are way of ensuring that the enemy is at a disadvantage.
 Forcing yourself on the non-dominant side of a trooper is one way because the left side is difficult for a right-handed soldier.
 Other disadvantages, such as forcing enemies into footholds, swamps, ditches, and other difficult terrain, force the enemy to be uncertain of his situation.

 These things cannot be clearly explained in words.
 You must research what is written here.
 In these three ways of forestalling, you must judge the situation.
 This does not mean that you always attack first; but if the enemy attacks first you can lead him around.
 In strategy, you have effectively won when you forestall the enemy, so you must train well to attain this.

 Ken No Sen (Attacking) is the most obvious method of forestalling an enemy because a head-on collision forces both parties to a standstill.
 Although it is not mentioned, Musashi must have been well aware that this method would also be the most likely to have a higher death count than the others due to the sheer mass of enemies because more than one enemy could then attack a single soldier or trooper.